anthonyirwin82/linux-godot-build-and-deploy-to-itch/README.md

 # Linux Godot Automatically Build and Deploy to itch.io

-This is a script I built to make it ridiculously easy to automatically build for all release platforms using ```godot --headless``` and automatically deploy them to itch.io using the itch.io ```butler``` utility.
+This is a script I wrote to make it ridiculously easy to automatically build for all release platforms using ```godot --headless``` and automatically deploy them to itch.io using the itch.io ```butler``` utility.

 This is useful for deploying initial releases and updating releases for games you have on itch.io.